 If you were about to ask why anyone came up with this idea of a wearable vacuum cleaner, you are welcome, you have your answer.

-Backpack vacuum cleaners have been in use for quite a while now, they are making more sales.
+Backpack vacuum cleaners have been in use for quite a while now and they are making more sales.
 They are also growing in popularity and piquing more interest.
 This is proof that the convenience factor is something people consider valuable.

 Imagine not having to push an upright vacuum in front of you or being free of dragging a canister vacuum behind you.
 That extra work has been eliminated by carrying the vacuum on your back.